Ptychography-4-0/ptychography/docs/source/install.rst

 Activate the Python environment (conda or virtualenv) and change to the newly created directory with the clone of the ptychography repository.
-Now you can start the ptychography installation.
+Now you can start the ptychography40 installation.
 Please note the dot at the end, which indicates the current directory!

 .. code-block:: shell